The averaging period used for the following assessment was 1981-2010.

-Temperatures overall were 0.8 °C above the 1971-2000 average.
-Rainfall totals varied widely, from more than 150% of normal in parts of the north to only half the normal for Fife and the eastern Borders.
-It was sunnier than normal except for south-west Scotland and the Western Isles, provisionally the second sunniest January in the series (since 1929) for eastern Scotland.
+Temperatures overall were 0.6 °C above the 1981-2010 average.
+Rainfall totals varied widely, from more than 150% of normal in parts of the far north to only half the normal for Fife and the eastern Borders.
+It was sunnier than normal except for south-west Scotland and the Western Isles, and the second sunniest January in the series (since 1929) for eastern Scotland.

 1st to 10th